 - Facilitated retail sales of at least $250,000 during the prior twelve-month period by marketplace sellers by providing a forum that lists or advertises tangible personal property subject to sales and use taxes, including digital goods, or taxable services for sale by such marketplace sellers;

 - Directly or indirectly through agreements or arrangements with third parties, collects receipts from the customer and remits payments to the marketplace sellers; and

 - Receives compensation or other consideration for its services.

 See OCG-8, Office of the Commissioner Guidance Regarding Marketplace Facilitators and Marketplace Sellers, for more information.

 There are no county or municipal sales taxes in Connecticut.

-To obtain a Sales and Use Tax Permit, complete Form REG-1,Business Taxes Registration Application.
+To obtain a Sales and Use Tax Permit, see Taxpayer Service Center - Registration Application Information (ct.gov).

 When the sales tax is not collected by the seller of the tangible goods or services and the goods or services were purchased for use in Connecticut, the consumer, whether an individual or a business, is obligated to pay use tax on the transaction.
 To report and remit use tax, use Form OP-186, Connecticut Individual Use Tax Return, or report it with your annual income tax return.
 For more information about Connecticut use tax, see Informational Publication 2019(2), Q & A on the Connecticut Use Tax for Businesses and Professions, and Informational Publication 2019(3), Q & A on the Connecticut Individual use Tax.